ladybug-tools/ladybug-web/calculations-compare/readme.md

 ## Features

-* Compares accuracy of multiple solar calculators
+* Compares accuracy of multiple Sun position calculators
 	* All given identical location, date and time
+	* Displays azimuth and altitude of calculated by each script
+	* Displays other related data to help verify accuracy ~ a work-in-progress
+* Currently reports on the following
+	* Ladybug Web Solar Calculator
+	* NOAA Slar Calculator
+	* Vladimir Agafonkin's SunCalc.js
+	* Mike Bostock's Solar Calculaor
+* Where possible the source is original and canonical JavaScript file on the web

-## Links to Ladybug Web Solar Calculators
+## Links to Ladybug Web Sun Position Scripts

 ### Ladybug Web Solar Calculator